 Although Arms has many free global cooldowns due to a lack of Rage, planning for and ensuring you fill as many global cooldowns as possible during the Colossus Smash debuff is paramount to maximizing Arms Warrior damage.
 When outside of those burst windows, its better to let Rage accrue, and only spend it so long as it will not keep you from casting a follow on Mortal Strike, or else your Deep Wounds uptime can suffer.

 While Arms does not generate Rage very quickly, it is bursty, and there are effects such as Bladestorm and Deadly Calm which can cause you to continue generating, but stop spending Rage.
 Because of this, it is just as important to ensure you do not waste resources by hitting the Rage cap as it is to not starve and be unable to cast at all.
-This is especially important when using Execute.
-If the Rage refund occurs at the same time as an autoattack swing, it can create unexpected bursts of Rage.
+This is especially important when using Skullsplitter right before or after Bladestorm, which can easily align with an autoattack swing to create unexpected bursts of Rage.